gvtsch/gvtsch.github.io/content/Blog/Docker, Compose & Codespaces.md

 ---
-title: "My development environment: Docker, Compose, Codespaces"
+title: "My development environment: Docker, Compose & Codespaces"
 date: 2025-09-28
 tags:
   - python
   - Docker
   - github
   - codespace
 toc: true
 ---

 # My development environment: How I work with Docker, Compose, and Codespaces

 I decided to write down how I work with Docker, Compose and so on.
 Some, or most/all of the concepts may be familiar to you, but I'm also doing this to record my thoughts.
 And maybe one or two of you will find something useful.

+The repository can be found here: [Docker Example](https://github.com/gvtsch/docker_example.git) It is part of this larger [collection of examples](https://github.com/gvtsch/Blog_Code_Snippets).

 ## Introduction